mahdi-shafiei/STAT-4830/Lectures/0. Intro/Lecture0_notes.md

 When you finish, you’ll be equipped to handle the optimization component of modern data science and machine learning projects, appreciating both the theoretical and practical dimensions.

-## Brief Historical Perspective on Optimization

-- Mid-20th Century: Linear Programming emerged as a critical tool in operations research, fueled by George Dantzig’s simplex method.
-This was pivotal for industrial logistics, military planning, and resource allocation.
-- 1960s–1990s: Convex optimization grew more important, driven by work on gradient-based methods, interior-point methods, and software that could solve large-scale linear and convex problems.
-- 2000s: Tools like CVX (MATLAB-based) and CVXPY (Python) made formulating and solving standard convex problems more accessible to a broad audience—i.e., “specify your problem in a solver-friendly language, and let the solver handle it.”
-- Modern Era: Deep learning frameworks (e.g., PyTorch, TensorFlow, Jax) have shifted the emphasis to a “build and iterate” approach.
-Instead of specifying problems in a polished convex form, we often “get our hands dirty” with nonconvex models, direct gradient-based methods, and custom loss functions.
-This iterative exploration is precisely what enabled the explosion of large language models (LLMs) and other powerful neural architectures.

-In this course, we will appreciate both sides: solver-based approaches for classical, well-structured problems (via CVXPY) and more flexible, high-powered frameworks (via PyTorch) for data-driven, nonconvex tasks.

 <!--
 > This course will teach you how to formulate these problems mathematically, choose appropriate algorithms to solve them, and implement and tune the algorithms in PyTorch.
 Tentative topics include: